jzuern/jzuern.github.io/_pages/research.md

 I have supervised a number of theses of very bright students:

-- Y. Satyawan: *Curb and Curb Cut Detection using Deep Learning*, 2019, Bachelor's Thesis (Ongoing)
+- Y. Satyawan: *Curb and Curb Cut Detection using Deep Learning*, 2019, Bachelor's Thesis

+- T. Krautschneider: *Multimodal Object Tracking with Deep Learning*, 2019/20, Bachelor's Thesis

 ## Lectures